HBM/node-jet/examples/todo/README.md

 # Collaborative Todo-App with Jet

-This article demonstrates how to create a realtime collaborative Todo-App with [Jet](http://jetbus.io).
+In this article I demonstrate how to create a realtime collaborative Todo-App with [Jet](http://jetbus.io).
 The App will be able to:

    - Create/delete Todos
    - Edit Todos
-   - Simultanoeous working of multiple users
+   - Work simultaneously with multiple users

-Collaborative working in this context means, that you can open multiple browser windows and edit the Todo List simultaneously from each of them and every windows shows the changes and stay in sync.
+Working simlutaneously means, that multiple users can edit the todo-list at the same time and everyone sees each other's changes instantly.

 The complete project source is available [here](https://github.com/lipp/node-jet/tree/master/examples/todo).